iguessthislldo/Banner_Launcher/README.md

   - Enter Runs Game
   - Scrolling scrolls the entries
   - Escape Closes Launcher
+- First Run Window:
+  - Where is steam (if not found)?
+  - Do you want the app to add new steam games automatically?

 ### Functionality

-- Filtering
 - Config file
+- Sort games by count then lex
 - Launch Game Functionality
     - cd
     - Steam launch by id
-- Optionally Update Steam every run?
+- Update Steam games every run
+- Favorites?